-Follow-up services refer to the act of assessing youth progress after the youth has received safety and resource referrals.
-Follow-up contacts are separate from the aftercare planning described in 45 CFR 1351.26 and apply only to those youth you engaged through street outreach that did not enter your MGH.
+Follow-up services refer to assessing youth progress after the youth has received safety and resource referrals.
+Follow-up contacts are separate from the aftercare planning described in 45 CFR 1351.26, and apply only to those youth you engaged through street outreach that did not enter your TLP.